Women, Gender and Sexuality Studies

 Offered As Demand Warrants

-In-depth examination of the relevance of gender in political thought and action.
-Topics vary and may include: historical perspective of political ideas on the nature and status of women; women's involvement in national and/or international political movements and organizations; feminist approaches to the social sciences; feminism as a political ideology.
+In-depth examination of the relevance of gender in law and politics.
+Topics vary and may include: political and legal perspectives on the nature and status of women; women's involvement in national and/or international political movements and organizations; feminist approaches to the social sciences; feminism as a political ideology.

 Recommended: WGS F201X.